-With the winter chill often comes increased energy bills – part and parcel of staying warm and cosy throughout the cold months.
+With the winter chill often comes increased energy bills – part and parcel of staying warm and cosy throughout the colder months.

-But just because the weather can sometimes put a dampener on weekend plans and force us to spend more time indoors doesn’t mean we can’t take proactive steps to ease our energy use.
+But just because the weather can sometimes put a dampener on weekend plans and force us to spend more time indoors, it doesn’t mean we can’t take proactive steps to ease our energy use.

-We take a closer look at some of the main contributors to increased energy bills over the winter months and share some handy tips for keeping your usage down.
+Take a closer look at some of the main contributors to increased energy bills over the winter months and some handy tips for keeping your usage down.

 Home water heating accounts for around 20% of total energy use.
 We all love a nice hot shower, but being smart with your water use will pay off in the long run.